Worlds Oceans Set New Surface Temperature Record: EU Monitor - UrduPoint

 Oceans have absorbed 90 percent of the excess heat produced by human activity since the dawn of the industrial age, according to scientists.

-This excess heat continues to accumulate as greenhouse gases -- mainly from burning oil, gas and coal -- continue to accumulate in the Earth's atmosphere.
+This excess heat continues to accumulate as greenhouse gases -- mainly from burning oil, gas and coal -- build up in the Earth's atmosphere.

-Globally, the average ocean temperature has been besting seasonal heat records on a regular basis since April.
+Globally, the average ocean temperature has been topping seasonal heat records on a regular basis since April.

-"The ocean heatwave is an immediate threat to some marine life," said Piers Forster of the International Centre for Climate at the University of Leeds.
+"The ocean heatwave is an immediate threat to some marine life," said Piers Forster of the International Centre for Climate at Britain's University of Leeds.

 "We are already seeing coral bleaching in Florida as a direct result and I expect more impacts will surface."
 The overheating of the oceans is predicted to have other effects on marine plant and animal life too, including on the migration of certain species and the spread of invasive species.